g-star-05/Amazon_clone/README.md

 # Amazon_clone
 This is an clone of an amazon website
+Author=Gaurav Tare